Glossary of Formal Languages and Compilation

 Structural ambiguity

-Property of a sentence that admits multiple derivation trees for the same grammar.
+A property of a sentence that allows multiple derivation trees for the same grammar.
 Frequent in recognition, absent in generation.

 → See L13